-Azure Database for MySQL is a managed service that you use to run, manage, and scale highly available MySQL Databases in the cloud.
-This Quickstart shows you how to create an Azure Database for MySQL server in about five minutes using the Azure portal.
+Azure Database for MySQL is a managed service that you use to run, manage, and scale highly available MySQL databases in the cloud.
+This quickstart shows you how to use the Azure portal to create an Azure Database for MySQL single server.
+It also shows you how to connect to the server.

 Consider using the Basic pricing tier if light compute and I/O are adequate for your workload.
-Note that servers created in the Basic pricing tier cannot later be scaled to General Purpose or Memory Optimized.
-See the pricing page for more information.
+Note that servers created in the Basic pricing tier can't later be scaled to General Purpose or Memory Optimized.

 Configure a server-level firewall rule

 By default, the new server is protected with a firewall.
 To connect, you must provide access to your IP by completing these steps:

 Go to Connection security from the left pane for your server resource.
 If you don't know how to find your resource, see How to open a resource.

 Select Add current client IP address, and then select Save.